-If you’re feeling a bit chilled, warm up with a bowl of smoked chili.
+If you’re feeling a bit chilly, warm up with a bowl of smoked chili.
 Chuck roast, which is smoked prior to making the chili, gives it a great flavor in the rich spicy sauce.

 If you don’t want to smoke a chuck roast, leftover brisket is also great in this dish.
 Keep the meat a little firm, as it will continue to cook (and fall apart) in the chili.